acousticainc/controller-script-api-docs/docs/API Sections/Track.md

 - **track** (int): _The index of the track to get the defined send level value of_
 - **index** (int): _The number of the Send track to get the send level value of_

+### GetSelectedTrack()
+This function returns the index of the currently selected track.

 ### GetTrackIndex(trackID)
 This function returns the track index for the specified track ID.